isaacazuelos/tsundoku/docs/reasoning.md

 Right now, things are in a hidden file in `$HOME` and there's at most one.

-I want to model a pile after a git repository, mostly because its a model the average user will be familiar with.

 Here are a few other possibilities, and why I don't like them.

 #### Hidden folder in `$HOME`

 I think it makes sense to have more than one library.
-That's pretty much it for this one.
-That's why this is the current solution, it's easy and it works.
+I'd want to model these libraries after git repositories, mostly because its a model the average user will be familiar with.

 #### Explicit path for every verb